Reut Gruber PhD

 2. Sleep and Academic Performance

 The objective of this part of Dr. Gruber’ research program is to is to discover mechanisms underlying the association between sleep and academic performance.
-Dr. Gruber is investigating the role of sleep in IQ, academic performance and the daily functioning in school of typically developing children.
+Dr. Gruber is investigating the role of sleep in IQ, academic performance and the daily functioning in school of children and adolescents.

 Dr. Gruber has developed a comprehensive framework for sleep promotion and prevention programs for psychologists, pediatricians, and schools professionals.